nhmathis/AccelerateGitTutorial/README.md

 Owner: when you copy the repository this will be your username, the repositories you want to observe, and the branches should stay as is.

+## Linking rules.
+Accelerate uses linking rules to connect each tool.
+In this scenario for github we will used them to link the issues and pull requests.

 ## Reports.